arieepal/se_project_spots/README.md

 - Media function
 - Desktop function
 - Grid Layout
+- Like Image Feature
+- Add New Images and Captions

 **Intro**

 In both, media and desktop view you can see the wonderful functionality of the gallery view and it's transformations.
-In the images I have provided, you can also see how adding more text will not have an overflow but a cohesive look.
+In the images I have provided, you can also see how adding more text will not have an overflow but a cohesive look in the bio.
+You may add knew images and captions.
 This project is made so all the elements are displayed on popular screen sizes.

 **Figma**